Calgorr/Datachef-Invoice-automation-THA/guides/user_guide.md

 1. Use an SFTP client like Cyberduck or FileZilla.
 2. Enter the server details provided by the admin.
-3. Connect to the server using your SSH key.
+3. Connect to the server using your private SSH key.
 4. Upload your invoice files, named in the `YYYYMM.pdf` format, during the last two days of each month after receiving upload instructions from the admin.
 ## Appendix: FileZilla Connection Example
 ![FileZilla Connection Example](images/user-1.png "File")